Vomiting Vs. Regurgitation In Snakes

 The most normal cause of regurgitation is improper ambient temperatures for digestion.
 If the heat provided is not adequate for digestion, the prey item will rot in the snake's stomach.
 Hence, the item must be purged.
 Raising or lowering the temperature sharply may also stimulate a purge.

 If you have a snake that regurgitates, the temperature is the first thing to check.
 Sometimes there is too much action or movement around a snake's cage, and this may cause stress and regurgitation.
 Another possibility is when another reptile is introduced to the snake's environment.

 The new snake may not even necessarily need to be placed in the same cage, but perhaps in view may be enough to cause stress.
 (Too much action/movement is a very common cause of stress with certain lizards.)

-Many times, regurgitation is nothing to worry about if it happens quickly. (meaning soon after the meal is eaten.)
+Many times, regurgitation is nothing to worry about if it happens quickly.
+This refers to the regurgitation happening soon after the meal has been ingested.

 Another very common cause of regurgitation is when a prey item is simply too big for the snake to handle.
 Just like people, snakes can also have eyes that are bigger than their stomachs.
 Ever feel very full after Thanksgiving dinner?
 If a snake feels that way, chances are it won't stand for it, and will simply regurgitate the item.